Can You Get Unemployment Deferment for Student Loans?

 Similar to deferment, federal or private loan forbearance temporarily suspends or reduces loan payments.

-However, while principal payments are postponed, interest will continue to accrue, no matter what type of loans.
+However, while principal payments are postponed, interest will continue to accrue, no matter what type of loans you have.
 To see if you qualify, contact your loan servicer.

-Because forbearance does not suspend the accrual of interest on a student loan, other options, such as income-driven repayment, could also be considered.
+Because forbearance does not suspend the accrual of interest on a student loan, it can make sense to consider other options, such as income-driven repayment.

 Income-Driven Repayment